waste-of-kindergarten/xpython37-v0.1/python/Doc/distutils/apiref.rst

    compiler object under Unix---if you supply a value for *compiler*, *plat* is ignored.

-   .. % Is the posix/nt only thing still true? macOS seems to work, and
+   .. % Is the posix/nt only thing still true?
+Mac OS X seems to work, and
    .. % returns a UnixCCompiler instance.
 How to document this... hmm.